Zhao-qicheng/MLF/README.md

 ### Multi-period Learning for Financial Time Series Forecasting (MLF, KDD2025)

+#### Simple introduction

-This is code for Multi-period Learning for Financial Time Series Forecasting (MLF, published in KDD 2025), which incorporates multiple inputs with varying lengths (periods) to achieve better accuracy and reduces the costs of selecting input lengths during training.
+This repo provides official code of Multi-period Learning for Financial Time Series Forecasting (MLF, published in KDD 2025), which incorporates multiple inputs with varying lengths (periods) to achieve better accuracy and reduces the costs of selecting input lengths during training.

 In our work, multi-period inputs refer to multiple original time series windows with varying input lengths, as shown in follwoing sub-figure (c).
 This is different from the multi-scale inputs in Pyraformer and Scaleformer, which are obtained by downsampling from the same fixed input length (follwoing sub-figure (b)).